arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_properties.md

     *false*, then the key generator is solely responsible for generating keys and supplying own key values in the *_key* attribute of documents is considered an error.

+- *validation*: Object describing the document validation used for this collection.

 **Note**: except for *waitForSync*, *journalSize* and *name*, collection properties **cannot be changed** once a collection is created.
 To rename